 Message from the Chairs

-Jasmyn, a trial attorney at the U.S. Department of Justice, specializes in voting rights litigation.
-She spent over two years with the Advancement Project in Washington, D.C. helping local and state community organizations to litigate and oppose voting legislation that had a disproportionate burden on minorities, and ultimately fight for greater access to the ballot box.
-She served as counsel to the North Carolina State Conference of the NAACP in the historic and recent voting rights case, North Carolina NAACP v.
+Jasmyn is a trial attorney at the U.S. Department of Justice, specializing in voting rights litigation.
+Before joining the department in June 2016, Jasmyn spent over two years with the Advancement Project in Washington, D.C., helping local community organizations to litigate and oppose voting legislation that had a disproportionate burden on minorities.
+She served as counsel to the North Carolina State Conference of the NAACP in its historic voting rights case, N.C.
+N.A.A.C.P. v.
 McCrory (M.D.N.C.).

 Cochairs, Civil Rights Litigation Committee